dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

 This table is to classify the traffic by matching it on the ingress port and then setting the register NXM_NX_REG0[0..15] bits as following; "0" for tunnel, "1" for local gateway and "2" for local pod.
-The current flow in this scenario is initiated by frontend pod and OVS receives it on the frontend pod interface, hence this flow matches the <b>sixth</b> flow entry in the above output (which is highlighted).
+The current flow in this scenario, which is initiated from frontend pod and comes to OVS on the frontend pod interface, matches the <b>sixth</b> flow entry in the above output (which is highlighted).
 First action in this flow entry is to set the value of the register reg0[0..15] to "0x2", which means flow comes from a local pod.
-Second action in the same flow entry is to hand the flow over to the next table which is Table 10. (resubmit(,10))
+Second action in the same flow entry is to hand over the flow to next table which is Table 10. (resubmit(,10))

 So next stop is Table 10.